serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 Difference from `bare` is that external extension process is initialized by AWS, and its that process that monitors and queues lambda invocation event cycle.

-This additional process managment introduces natural duration overhead which is best calculated by reading duration as reported by AWS for this variant and subtracting from it a `bare` variant duration _(current numbers show ca 100ms overhead for initialization, ca 60ms for first invocation , and ca 30ms for every following invocation)_
+This additional process management introduces natural duration overhead which is best calculated by reading duration as reported by AWS for this variant and subtracting from it a `bare` variant duration _(current numbers show ca 100ms overhead for initialization, ca 60ms for first invocation , and ca 30ms for every following invocation)_

 There's no time spent here on processing reports and propagating them to the ingestion server (as none are to be send from the internal extension).
 So internally measured invocation duration overhead of external extension is also reported as not existing